lil-splashy/Flowty/README.md

 docker compose up --build
 ```

-This builds the app image (frontend + backend in a multi-stage Docker build) and starts both the application and a PostgreSQL database.
+This builds the app image in a docker container and starts both the application and a MySQL database.
 The app will be available at [http://localhost:8080](http://localhost:8080).

 The first build will take a few minutes.
 Subsequent builds are faster due to Docker layer caching.